 While striving to reduce debt and maintain your emergency savings fund, it’s also important to not lose sight of your long-term financial goals — especially saving for retirement.
 Therefore, you should try to continue making regular contributions to your retirement savings account even while you’re paying down debt.

 This is especially true if you receive matching 401k contributions from your employer.
 401k matches are the closest thing there is to “free money” and represent a risk-free return on your investment.
-So if your employer matches your contributions at a rate of 50 percent, that’s the same thing as a guaranteed 50 percent investment return.
+If your employer matches your contributions at a rate of 20 percent, that’s the same thing as a guaranteed 20 percent investment return.

 The content contained in this blog post is intended for general informational purposes only and is not meant to constitute legal, tax, accounting or investment advice.
 You should consult a qualified legal or tax professional regarding your specific situation.
 Keep in mind that investing involves risk.
 The value of your investment will fluctuate over time and you may gain or lose money.